PostPods

 Peaceful colony cohabitation

-Don't be alarmed if you rarely see your Daxin Tricolor.
+Don't be alarmed if you rarely see your Daxin Tricolour.
 This is normal.
 A healthy colony that you never see is preferable to sick isopods that are constantly exposed on the surface (often a sign of problems).

 Who Are Daxin Tricolor Isopods For?